 There are several ways you can get to and from campus.
 We encourage you to walk, bike or bus if you can but other options are available like driving and carpooling.
 Details are provided below, and you can get further information from student services.

 Catching a bus is an environmentally-friendly way to travel to campus.
-You'll arrive warm and dry, and you can spend the journey reading or catching up on emails, Facebook etc.

 For up-to-date route, timetable and fare information for Christchurch, visit the Metro website, or download the Metro app.